kellyraas/kellyraas.github.io/Projects/Monty_Hall_Simulation/Monty_Hall_Simulation.md

 I could not really make up with this logic and was in doubt whether this was true.
 So I decided to quickly run a simulation.

-This is wat it looks like:
+This is what it looks like:

 ``` r
 n = 100000 # set how often to run the experiment